 A hybrid workplace model provides employees with the flexibility to combine working from home with working from the office.
 There are multiple types of hybrid workplaces and numerous possibilities.

 - Companies can have a portion of employees coming to the office and the others working from home based on their responsibilities (e.g. IT server maintenance or mail distribution).

 - Individuals can choose their desired workplace setup based on their personal preferences.

 - Employees can remain working from home and visit the office for meetings, town halls, or special events.

 - Managers can arrange a staggered schedule that sets different people or teams to work from the office on specific days.

 - Everyone can return to the office as they operated pre-COVID times.

-These questions can only be answered by the organization and its employees.
+The organization and its employees can only answer these questions.
 First, you’ll need to truly understand the pros and cons when considering a hybrid workplace model.